We are veteran policymakers with experience at the highest levels of S&T policy agenda setting.

 See our Jobs and Fellowships page for information on open positions.

-Daniel Correa is Director of the Day One Project.
-Prior to starting Day One, Correa served as Assistant Director for Innovation Policy at the White House Office of Science and Technology Policy where he led development of President Barack Obama’s 2015 innovation strategy.
+Daniel Correa is Director of the Day One Project and Acting President of the Federation of American Scientists.
+He previously directed the Technology and Public Policy Project at Stanford University, and served as Assistant Director for Innovation Policy at the White House Office of Science and Technology Policy where he led development of President Barack Obama’s 2015 innovation strategy.
 A 15-year veteran of the S&T policy community, he holds law and economics degrees from Yale University.

-Joshua Schoop is the deputy director for the Day One Project.
+Joshua Schoop is the Deputy Director for the Day One Project.
 Dr. Schoop has worked with various public sector and international organizations developing innovation strategies, conducting mixed methods program and impact evaluations, and researching and developing innovation policy.
-He holds a masters and PhD in International Development from Tulane Law School.
+He holds a M.S. and Ph.D. in International Development from Tulane Law School.